-This list is not comprehensive.
+This list is not absolutely comprehensive.
 It nods to Mr. Berry's support of small presses by listing some (mostly) hard-to-find, out-of-print works, but the aim is to present the bulk of Mr. Berry's writing that may be more widely available through libraries and bookstores.
 Individual titles within works are contained within brackets.

 Another Turn of the Crank.
 Washington, D. C.: Counterpoint, 1996.

 [Farming and the Global Economy, Conserving Communities, Conserving Forest Communities, Private Property and the Common Wealth, The Conservation of Nature and the Preservation of Humanity, Health Is Membership]